HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 There are significant savings in a small percentage of files that were not optimized before publishing on the web.
 But why are the other results so mixed?

-If we look at the uncompressed savings, it becomes more clear that, even on our dataset, wasm-opt consistently keeps files either roughly the same size or still improves size slightly further in majority of cases, and produces significant savings for the unoptimized files.
+If we look at the uncompressed savings, it becomes more clear that, even on our dataset, `wasm-opt` consistently keeps files either roughly the same size or still improves size slightly further in majority of cases, and produces significant savings for the unoptimized files.

 {{ figure_markup(
-  caption="Uncompressed wasm-opt savings.",
+  caption="Uncompressed `wasm-opt` savings.",
-  description="Bar chart showing savings from running wasm-opt on the same datasets, but this time without Brotli.
-0 percentile shows an insignificant regression of 3 bytes, 10% shows an insignificant improvement of 8 bytes on desktop and no change on mobile, median shows an improvement of 12 KB on both, 90% shows improvements of almost 100 KB on desktop and 47 KB on mobile, and maximum improvement achieved is at 3 MB on desktop and 1.2 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=270629181&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+  description="Bar chart showing savings from running `wasm-opt` on the same datasets, but this time without Brotli.
+10% and 25% shows an insignificant or no improvement of 0 kilbytes on desktop and mobile, median shows an improvement of 12 KB on both, 90% shows improvements of almost 100 KB on desktop and 45 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=270629181&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",